rubenfonseca/titanium-social/documentation/index.md

 Example:

     Social.showActivityItems({
-      activityItems: ["This is a text to share"],
+      activityItems: ["This is a text to share", "http://google.com"],
       excludedActivityTypes: [Social.UIActivityTypePostToWeibo]
     });

+Notice: if string in activityItemsArray is valid http URL it will be shared as NSURL

 This method fires the following two events: